Course Descriptions

 - The prerequisite or corequisite has not been established in accordance with the District’s process for establishing prerequisites and corequisites or was established in violation of Title 5.

 It is the student’s responsibility to provide information to support the challenge.
-Challenges must be filed in the Division Office within the first week of class.
-The college will process the challenge within five (5) working days.
-For information on challenging a prerequisite, contact the Division Office at (909) 384-4404.
+Challenges must be filed in the Academic Division Office of the course with the prerequisite being challenged within the first week of class.
+Once received, the college will process the challenge within five (5) working days.
+For information on challenging a prerequisite, contact the appropriate Academic Division Office.

 Course Repetition in a Non-Repeatable Course